[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 npx cdk deploy --all

-The deployment takes a few minutes.
-When complete, the CDK Output will display KnowledgeBaseId / DataSourceId / DataSourceBucketName.
+Deployment takes a few minutes.
+When complete, KnowledgeBaseId / DataSourceId / DataSourceBucketName will be displayed in the CDK Output.
 Please note these down as they will be used in later steps.

 Knowledge Base Sync

-Immediately after deployment, documents are not yet synced, so run the sync.
+Right after deployment, documents are not yet synchronized, so run the sync.

 Sync command